Want to know about Electron beam machining?

-Electron Beam machining or EBM is a non-conventional machining process, Where the electrons are focused and concentrated on the small spot on the metal, the kinetic energy of the electrons is converted into heat energy which is sufficient to melt the workpiece, Known as Electron beam machining or EBM.
+Electron Beam machining or EBM is a non-conventional machining process, Where the electrons are focused and concentrated on a small spot on the metal, the kinetic energy of the electrons is converted into heat energy which is sufficient to melt the workpiece, Known as Electron beam machining or EBM.

-Working principle of Electron beam Machining-
+Working principle of EBM-

 EBM machining process works on the principle of the high-velocity beam of the electron is focused on the workpiece, the electrons strike on the workpiece and their kinetic energy is converted into heat energy.